*Per SanDisk themselves - SanDisk Ultra has an 'undefined' write speed (most likely ≤ 50 MB/s)

 Figure out what rate your device records at and go from there.

 If you're shooting 4k - don't purchase a card with a video class lower than V30.

-The Pros and Cons of each is pretty obvious: you give speed for cost (in anyway you look at it).
+The Pros and Cons of each are pretty obvious: you give speed for the cost (in any way you look at it).
 You can also say that a less expensive card will be less reliable (but this is something I have never worried about when it comes to Sandisk.
 They're very reliable).

 So who won the battle of Sandisk Ultra Vs Extreme?
 It's simple - the winner is what works best for your needs!

 Luckily, you understand the difference between sd ultra and sd extreme (and pro) - and can make a much better decision on which card will be your next purchase.

 What's the difference between SanDisk Extreme and Extreme Pro?

 The major difference is the bus interface and speed.
 The regular Sandisk Extreme sd cards are UHS-I (ultra high-speed version 1) with theoretical peak speeds of 104 MB/s.
 Top-tier Sandisk Extreme Pro cards are UHS-II speeds.
 These cards have theoretical write speeds of 312 MB/s.
 Keep in mind; there are UHS-I versions of SanDisk Extreme Pros - you can tell the difference by the read speeds on the front of the card.
 UHS-I will be labeled 170 MB/s, and UHS-II cards will be labeled 300 MB/s (or close to it).
 There is, of course, the UHS label itself too.